coen-meijer/polygonal-scutoid/scutoid.md

-# scutoid
+# polygonal scutoid

-This is a project that is primarily in meatspace, but requires some scripts to figure out
+A scutoid is a shape that occurs in a layer of cells or epithemial.
+Usually these cells have a prisma shape, but when the layer of cells is curved sometimes.

-every face of the scutoid share the home seed and another seed or plane. every corner of the face shares two other constraints. not every combination of constraints is a corner
+I saw a few educational youtube video's on the subject, and there seemed to be different models published, but no model(s) seemd to be able to tile a surface and have similar shapes.
+The shape is a voronooi cell.
+See the included picture for more information.

-Every edge of the scutoid had three constraints these three constraints define a line and the end points of the edge are two corners. these corners have a fourth extra constraint there are many
+Also included are shapes to make a little puzzle.